Where Should I Keep My Will?

 The fact that the law firm holds your will does not obligate the executor to hire that firm for legal advice with the estate administration.
 The executor has the right to hire the law firm of his or her choosing, and does not need to retain the law firm which has been safekeeping the original will.

 Robert C. Gerhard, III is an elder law attorney with the Montgomery County estate planning and elder law firm of Gerhard & Gerhard, P.C.
 Attorney Gerhard has handled estate planning and administration matters for over 20 years.
-He can be reached at (215) 885-6785 or Contact Us with questions or comments.
+Contact us for assistance!

 Still unsure, need more direction?